ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 ### Setup SSH access

 Run the `make setup_localhost` target in order to setup your environment to run the playbooks.
-Make sure that the environment variable `JIRA_USER` is set to your Jira username.
+Make sure that the environment variable `AD_USER` is set to your active directory (i.e. Jira).
 This runs a playbook locally which installs a SSH config which ensures that Ansible can access all the required hosts.

 ### Local (Private) Variables